Melanoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Melanoma

 - Skin exam: A doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.

-- Biopsy: The removal of as much of the abnormal mole or lesion as possible.
+- Biopsy: A procedure to remove the abnormal tissue and a small amount of normal tissue around it.
 A pathologist looks at the tissue under a microscope to check for cancer cells.
 It can be hard to tell the difference between a colored mole and an early melanoma lesion.
-Patients may want to have their biopsy sample checked by a second pathologist.
+Patients may want to have the sample of tissue checked by a second pathologist.
+If the abnormal mole or lesion is cancer, the sample of tissue may also be tested for certain gene changes.

 A biopsy should be done on any abnormal areas of the skin.
 These areas should not be shaved off or cauterized (destroyed with a hot instrument, an electric current, or a caustic substance).